Welcome to the

 It is a peculiar mental twist which renders us helpless against resisting alcohol.

-We are looking at a mental states that precede a relapse into drinking.
+We are looking at mental states that precede a relapse into drinking.

 How do we get past this?